What Is a Web3 Smart Contract Audit? A Beginner’s Guide

 • Denial of Service (DoS)

 A contract can be spammed with data, making it unusable.
-Auditors check for vulnerabilities that allow malicious actors to block or flood the system.
+Auditors check for flaws that allows hackers to block or flood the system.

 • Access Control Issues

-If a contract’s access controls aren’t correctly implemented, unauthorized users might gain control over sensitive functions.
+If a contract’s access controls aren’t correctly implemented, unauthorized users can gain control over sensitive functions.

 • Untrusted Inputs

-Smart contracts often rely on user inputs, but if these aren’t properly validated, they can be exploited by malicious actors.
+Smart contracts often rely on your inputs, but if these aren’t properly validated, they can be exploited by hackers.

-Understanding these vulnerabilities not only helps you appreciate the importance of smart contract audits but also enables you to spot potential red flags in your web3 projects.
-Additionally, keeping track of vulnerabilities is essential to an effective audit.
-Use our Vulnerability Identification Template to organize findings and mitigation strategies efficiently.
+Understanding these weaknesses not only helps you appreciate the importance of a web3 smart contract audit but also enables you to spot potential red flags in your web3 projects.
+Additionally, keeping track of flaws that is essential to an effective audit.
+Use our vulnerability identification template to organize findings and mitigation strategies efficiently.

 Kryptoteck Vulnerability Identification Template